-, which is better than other VAE-based methods and has a significantly better result than GAN-based methods such as the sc-WGAN and the st-GAN (Fig. 5a).
-Moreover, scPerb made better predictions in this dataset, especially in Stem cells.
+Moreover, scPerb made better predictions in this dataset, especially in the Enterocyte.Progenitor cells.
 In Fig. 5b the distance between the prediction (green dot) and real stimulation data (orange dot) was closer than the distance between the stimulation dataset to the control dataset (blue dot).
-For the other benchmarks, the VAE-base methods, scGEN in Fig. 5c and CVAE in Fig. 5d can’t easily divide the control data samples from the prediction and stimulation data.
+For the other benchmarks, the VAE-base methods, scGEN (Fig. 5c) and CVAE (Fig. 5d) cannot easily divide the control data samples from the prediction and stimulated data, so their predictions results somewhere in between the control data samples and the stimulated data samples.
 And the GAN-based approaches, the st-GAN in Fig. 5e and sc-wGAN in Fig. 5f indicated the prediction was far away from both the control and stimulation datasets.

 Discussion

-scPerb is a generative model that dynamically transfer the gene expression in the control dataset into the reliable stimulation dataset.
-The encoder of scPerb projected the raw control gene expression into the high-dimensional latent space, and aggregate with the dataset-specific styles to generate high-quality representation for the stimulation dataset.
-Based on the representation, the decoder from scPerb can reconstruct gene expression that are correlated with the mean of the stimulation dataset.
+scPerb is a generative model that dynamically transfers the gene expression in the control dataset into the reliable simulation dataset.
+The encoder of scPerb projected the raw control gene expression into the high-dimensional latent space and aggregated it with the dataset-specific styles to generate a high-quality representation for the stimulation dataset.
+Based on the representation, the decoder from scPerb can reconstruct gene expressions that are correlated with the mean of the simulation dataset.
 The experiments demonstrated that scPerb can capture the latent content features and generate stable dataset-specific styles across different cell types and data from multiple studies.
-Moreover, quantitative evaluation indicated the performance of scPerb outperform five representative benchmarkings, having state-of-the-art results in three different datasets.
+Moreover, the quantitative evaluation indicated the performance of scPerb outperforms four representative benchmarks, having state-of-the-art results in three different datasets.